-I am a post-doctoral researcher in CARTHE.
-My advisor is Professor Tamay Özgokmen.
-I am located at University of Miami Rosenstiel School of Marine and Atmospheric Sciences in Miami, Florida.
+I am an assistant scientist in CARTHE.
+I am located at the University of Miami Rosenstiel School of Marine and Atmospheric Sciences in Miami, Florida.
 I study transport processes in the oceans with a combination of numerical models, field observations and laboratory experiments.

 Before coming to Miami, I completed my PhD in Chemical Engineering and Environmental Processes in the ECoMMFIT group at Universitat Rovira i Virgili, Tarragona, Spain, in 2011.
 My topic was the Numerical Simulation of Oil Spills in Coastal Areas.

 Previously, I obtained a Master Research in Mechanical Engineering, specialty in Computational Fluid Dynamics, from the Université Bordeaux 1, Bordeaux, France.